The WWF is run at a local level by the following offices...

 WWF’s NBSAPs Tracker critically reviews what countries have submitted to the UN.
 It systematically analyzes if these plans are ambitious, actionable, and aligned with the Global Biodiversity Framework, and delivered on time.

-Methodology: WWF designed the methodology with guidance from FELD/NATURE ACTION TRACKER, based at the Sustainable Development Solutions Network, and the OECD.
+Methodology: WWF designed the methodology with guidance from FELD/NATURE ACTION TRACKER, based at the Sustainable Development Solutions Network.
 We made sure to provide fair, impartial and evidence-based assessments in line with established methods.

 Assessment Process: Our assessment process involved evaluating NBSAPs and National Targets against 60+ criteria using WWF’s NBSAP Checklist.
 Each assessment is conducted by WWF International in close consultation with experts from WWF’s in-country offices.
 We continue to update the Tracker, so it’s worth checking back frequently.